 A few things we saw along the way, were a sense of patriotism and love displayed with flags on cars, buildings, and homes.
 Billboard signs with “Puerto Rico se levanta”, “Oraciones para Puerto Rico” and “Unidos por Puerto Rico”, and on street corners, there were vendors selling flags.

 However, things were far from being normal as we left the “area metropolitana” (city area) behind us and we were getting closer to home.
 Out in the countryside, there’s a stark contrast to the city.
 Things looked different.
 There is no power, trees are bare, and there are damaged homes, and piles of furniture, mattresses, and trash along the sidewalks waiting to be picked up.

 We saw many electrical poles hanging sideways, trees pulled from their roots, and policemen at main road crossings directing traffic.
 At sunset, they leave, and there is no one to help.
 Of course, except for the various tow trucks parked on the corners waiting for an accident to happen.
 It’s scary trying to get across with no working traffic lights, and everyone trying to get through.
 We continued to see electrical poles slanted on the side, some barely being held up by the electrical cords.
 We saw some houses without roofs with only a blue tarp covering them.
 Others were abandoned by their residents.

 How is life in Puerto Rico now?

-For the 70% that are still without power, they are adjusting to a new way of life.
+The 70% that are still without power, are adjusting to a new way of life.
 In Florida as well as other towns without power, they wake up at the crack of dawn to go to the grocery store to get in line in order to get a “number” for their turn to get one bag of ice.
 Then around 11 a.m., they return to pick up their bag of ice.
 Many of them are strangers who have become friends.
 This is the place where they get their “news” or find out where they are “giving out free food or provisions.”